TigerResearch/TigerBot/README_en.md

     2. Model quantization with GPTQ.
     3. Inference on single GPU or multiple GPUs.
 - Data:
-    1. Pre-training data: 100 GB pretraining data deduplicated and filtered low quality content from 2TB corpus.
+    1. Pre-training data: 100GB pretraining data deduplicated and filtered low quality content from 2TB corpus.
-    2. SFT data: 1 GB (millions of) textual instructions.
+    2. SFT data: 1GB (millions of) textual instructions.
 This dataset consists of 10 major user-instruction categories and 120 subcategories.
     3. Domain-specific data: We provide data into different domains: finance, law, and wikipedia.
 - API: We provide APIs including chat, plugin, and finetune which allow users to create their own models and applications easily.

 We train our models based on BLOOM and make some optimizations as follows:

-- Creative algorithms to make model more learnability in supervised fine-tuning.
+- Stringer and more elegant supervised learning algorithms to achieve higher learnability in supervised fine-tuning.
 - Improve the memory management and multi-node communication of distributed training with deepspeed.
-It guarantees months model training without failures.
+It guarantees months of training in a thousand-gpu enviroment with zero downtime.

 ## Contents